 It’s also important to reconsider your hiring and payroll.
 Can you utilize freelancers to avoid higher salaries and benefit programs dragging on your balance sheet?
 If you are a small business owner offering freelance services to larger enterprises, consider taking on the role of a micro-agency, sourcing other freelancers to contribute to your process and being diligent about time management.
 This will create a streamlined process that your clients will appreciate and reward with more business.

 Let’s not think of them as budget cuts, but as balance sheet optimizations.

-The businesses that have made strategic balance sheet optimizations and have not operated with unsustainable levels of debt, will come out of the market downturn in a better position than they went in.
+There are businesses that have made strategic balance sheet optimizations and have not operated with unsustainable levels of debt.
+These will come out of the market downturn in a better position than they went in.

-Many business lessons will be learned the hard way during this period and will only serve to better the overall business environment in the future.
+The hard way taught many business lessons.
+They’ll only serve to better the overall business environment in the future.
 Business owners and operators must learn the power of fiscal discipline and wield it responsibly in the future.

-Some aspects of your business operations may change forever as a result of COVID-19, like the size of your office, the marketing strategies you leverage, and more, but one thing will remain virtually the same: fiscal responsibility.
-If you are struggling as a business to navigate the current economic environment, consider what expenses are driving your business forward and what expenses are holding your business back.
+Some aspects of your business operations may change forever as a result of COVID-19.
+This includes like the size of your office, the marketing strategies you leverage, and more.
+However, one thing will remain virtually the same: fiscal responsibility.
+Maybe you’re struggling as a business to navigate the current economic environment.
+Consider what expenses are driving your business forward and what expenses are holding your business back.